pytorch/xla/docs/pjrt.md

 --rdzv_endpoint="<MACHINE_0_IP_ADDRESS>:12355" pytorch/xla/test/test_train_mp_imagenet_torchrun.py  --fake_data --pjrt_distributed --batch_size=128 --num_epochs=1
 ```

 the difference between the 2 commands above are `--node_rank` and potentially `--nproc_per_node` if you want to use different number of GPU devices on each machine.
 All the rest are identical.
+For more information about `torchrun`, please refer to this [page](https://pytorch.org/docs/stable/elastic/run.html).

 ## Differences from XRT